seefusion/seefusion/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Adding SeeFusion to your Tomcat-based app

+See `localtest/Dockerfile` for an example.

+## Using SeeFusion to troubleshoot your app

+TODO

+# Contributing

-# Building
+## Building

 * Install Podman or Docker (or compatible containery thingy)
 * Run `./build.sh`
 * Look for `build/libs/seefusion5-[version].jar`

+## Integration Tests
+* If running Ubuntu on WSL, run `sudo update-alternatives --set iptables /usr/sbin/iptables-legacy` [Source](https://github.com/containers/podman/issues/14154)

-# Did it work?
+## Did it work?

 * Run `./run.sh`
 * Access [http://localhost:8888](http://localhost:8888) to see a test page
 * Access [http://localhost:8999](http://localhost:8999) to see SeeFusion showing the test page running

-# Adding SeeFusion to your Tomcat-based app

-See `localtest/Dockerfile` for an example.

-# Using SeeFusion to troubleshoot your app

-TODO

-# Contributing

-TODO